Waziup/waziup.io-old/content/why use waziup/index.md

 ---
 date: 2016-09-13T09:00:00+00:00
-title: Why use Waziup?
+title: Why use WAZIUP?
 ---

-Waziup is an IoT Cloud platform that allows you to create and deploy your IoT applications both in the Cloud and on the IoT gateway.
-Waziup is particularly adapted to tough conditions, for example for low power and long distance applications.
+WAZIUP is an IoT Cloud platform that allows you to create and deploy your IoT applications both in the Cloud and on the IoT gateway.
+WAZIUP offers "out-of-box" complete solutions from sensors nodes to applicatons.
+WAZIUP is particularly adapted to tough conditions, for example for low power and long distance applications.
-Our technology differentiators:

-- DIY Gateway and sensor nodes
-- LoRa network: Low cost, low power, long range
-- 3G
-- SMS
-- Phone calls
-- Mobile apps
-- Edge computing: local/global cloud
-- Application hosting: PaaS for IoT
+- Simply and easy to deploy the applications (create, push and run)
+- Offer Do-it-Yourself sensors nodes and Gateway solutions (few hours to setup the WAZIUP lORA network)
-- Data analytics and visualization
+- Long Range and low power IoT communicatio
+- The platform can handle unreliable and intermitten internet connection
+- WAZIUP offers very low cost hardware as well as application developmet solutions
+- Multiple fall-back communicaton options (3G, Wifi, BL)
+- User centric interface design (SME, voice call, mobile app and web app)